 The 4-20 mA input is a two-wire circuit.
 A small amount of power from the 4-20 mA signal is used to generate the internal power supplies needed for the isolation of the input section.
 This allows the input to float with the transmitter or loop power supply without inference from the other actuator grounds or commons.
 The power supply starts up when the input reaches 2 mA.
-When the 4-20 mA loop is unpowered, the software reads an off-scale value that should be configured to indicate a "Loss of Signal" condition.
+When the 4-20 mA loop is unpowered, the software reads an off-scale value (defaulted to 2 mA low trip and 30 mA high trip) that should be configured to indicate a "Loss of Signal" condition.